Lupanar: Female prostitutes

-Business Operation
+Business operation

 The Lupanar of Pompeii was not exclusively a place for prostitution but also a place of leisure for local men.
 Although upper-class individuals were given elevated treatment within the brothels, laborers and slaves alike were known to frequent the institution for relaxation, socializing, and sexual gratification.

 The brothel was a highly profitable business model that involved a specialized investment system that went through groups of pimps and the leasing of slave women.
 Pimps often determined prices, especially if the prostitute was a slave.
 Even an inexpensive prostitute made two or three times as much as an unskilled male laborer, making lupanars profitable for masters, pimps, and landlords.

 Much of the brothel's profits were made in activities beyond sex acts.
 The Lupanar also acted as a bar as prostitutes would make and sell drinks to visitors and clients.
 It has also been noted that the prostitutes themselves were known to drink in order to withstand the violence they so often faced.

 Prostitutes were also recorded to have offered bodily and personal care to clients.
 Remaining bronze, wide-brimmed vessels were found in the remains of the brothel.
 Such vessels were most typically found alongside personal care items or toiletries which led scholars to believe these vessels were likely used for bathing and cleaning clients.

 Another evidence of bodily care practices was the raschiatoio or "scrapers" found near the water basins.
 This also led scholars to believe that prostitutes would shave the facial and body hair of clients while inside the brothel.
-Such findings allowed scholars and historians to better understand the use of water within the brothel and why it was lucrative that prostitutes consistently go the nearby fountains in order to refill and empty the water vessels.
+Such findings allowed scholars and historians to better understand the use of water within the brothel and why it was lucrative that prostitutes consistently go to the nearby fountains in order to refill and empty the water vessels.

-Nearby Fountains
+Nearby fountains

 Because the brothel did not have its own water supply, water had to be carried from communal fountains nearby.
 One fountain, to the South of brothel, was located near the cross section between Vicolo del Lupanare and Via dell'Abbondanza.
 Another fountain could be found at the intersection of Via Stabiana and Via della Fortuna.
 A third fountain was located to the west of the Lupanar, at the intersection of Vicolo della Maschera and Vicolo del Balcone Pensile.

 Prostitutes were expected to fetch water to bring back to the brothel for cleanings, shavings, and other bodily care practices.
 Although their primary position was to fulfill the client's sexual appetite, they were also responsible for maintaining the brothel's cleanliness and order.
 After use, the prostitutes would dispose of the used water in the streets or alleyways.